Putin foe Navalny once described prison life with dark humor. Now his messages are just dark.

 His leg was so numb he would fall over if he put weight on it, the post said.
 “It’s a little frustrating — I’ve gotten used to my right leg lately, after all.
 I wouldn’t like to part with it.”

-Navalny has been persecuted and harassed for years, dating back to the 2013 Moscow mayoral elections when he shocked the Kremlin by coming in second place.
+Navalny has been persecuted and harassed for years, dating back to the 2013 Moscow mayoral elections, when he shocked the Kremlin by coming in second place.
 He then faced a series of criminal prosecutions that ensured he was barred from ever seeking public office again.

-Navalny’s brother Oleg was jailed for three and a half years in 2015.
-In 2017 an attacker threw a green antiseptic in Navalny’s face, damaging his vision.
+Navalny’s brother Oleg was jailed for 3½ years in 2015.
+In 2017, an attacker threw a green antiseptic in Navalny’s face, damaging his vision.
 In August last year, he nearly died after being poisoned with a banned nerve agent similar to the Soviet chemical weapon Novichok, an attack he blames on Russian President Vladimir Putin.
 The Kremlin claims there is no evidence of poisoning.

-Describing the dehumanizing prison surveillance in his March 15 post Navalny said it was as if “someone upstairs” read George Orwell’s “Nineteen Eighty-Four” then said, “Yeah, cool.
+Describing the dehumanizing prison surveillance in his March 15 post, Navalny said it was as if “someone upstairs” read George Orwell’s “Nineteen Eighty-Four” and then said, “Yeah, cool.
 Let’s do this.”

 Navalny’s name on his uniform bears “a beautiful red stripe” designating him as prone to escape.
-A video above his bed monitors him constantly but that is not enough.
+A video above his bed monitors him constantly, but that is not enough.

-He is woken every hour at night by a guard who videos him and intones, “Two thirty, prisoner Navalny.
+He is woken every hour at night by a guard who videos him and intones, “Two-thirty, prisoner Navalny.
 Registered in the preventive registry as prone to escape,” a post said.
 “In his place.”

 “And I go back to sleep in peace with the thought that there are people who remember me and will never lose me,” the post continued.
 “It’s great, isn’t it?”

-In fact, Navalny struggles to sleep due to his back pain.
+In fact, Navalny struggles to sleep because of his back pain.

 But Navalny was determined not to show his painful struggle.
-As he put it in the March 15 post, “if you look at things with a sense of humor, you can live.”
+As he put it in the March 15 post, “If you look at things with a sense of humor, you can live.”

-“Everyone who knows Alexei knows: he will not complain until the last minute,” his wife Yulia posted Thursday on Instagram.
+“Everyone who knows Alexei knows: he will not complain until the last minute,” Yulia posted Thursday on Instagram.
 “He will be patient, try to cope on his own and joke around.”
 She said the problem emerged a month ago and has worsened.

 She called on Putin to free Navalny, a call echoed by Russian human rights activists, lawyers and celebrities.
 Kremlin spokesman Dmitry Peskov dismissed her call Friday and denied there were systemic problems accessing health care in Russian jails.

 Navalny’s favorite prison metaphor is space travel.
-In one post he likened his life in a small cell to a cosmonaut traveling to what he hoped would be a beautiful new place — yet knowing there were risks: he might never make it or, if he did, the place might be a wasteland.
+In one post, he likened his life in a small cell to a cosmonaut traveling to what he hoped would be a beautiful new place, yet knowing there were risks: He might never make it or, if he did, the place might be a wasteland.

-A post March 22 described the prisoners in black uniforms and hats with ear flaps, doing morning exercises in the snow after being awakened at 6 a.m. and singing the national anthem “Glory to our free Fatherland,” at precisely 6.05 a.m.
+A post on March 22 described the prisoners in black uniforms and hats with ear flaps, doing morning exercises in the snow after being awakened at 6 a.m. and singing the national anthem, “Glory to our free Fatherland,” at precisely 6.05 a.m.

 “Just a delight,” the post said.